Contracts and assignments

-Within most residence halls, an information rack (close to the building’s information desk) is designated as the distribution center for approved printed materials.
+Within half of the residence halls, an information rack (close to the building’s information desk) is designated as the distribution center for approved printed materials.

 - Distribution of materials may be limited in duration of time and by the size and volume of the materials.

-- Requests for permission to place materials in these areas and approval for the material must be made to the appropriate hall coordinator or to the assistant to the senior director of University Housing and Dining.
+- Requests for permission to place materials in these areas and approval for the material must be made to the appropriate hall coordinator or to the assistant to the senior director of University Housing and Dining (email@example.com).

 - The delivery of the approved materials is the responsibility of the person making the original request.

 Grab your audience’s attention through a mass mailing.
 Mass mailings are sent to our residents and live-in staff.
 They contain a variety of information including promotion of large scale events and initiatives, living learning community and housing updates, and dining news.
 Student names and addresses are not required on mass mailings, and they do not need postage.
 One copy of each mass mailing will be put into each mailbox.

 Any University Housing and Dining area, residence hall student group or recognized living learning community may distribute mail as detailed in the policy below.
 Groups and departments outside of the residence hall system must receive prior approval on a case-by-case basis from University Housing and Dining.